 On returning to work after SPL, the employee is entitled to return to the same job if the employee’s aggregate total statutory maternity/paternity/adoption leave and SPL amounts to 26 weeks or less, he or she will return to the same job.
 The same job is the one they occupied immediately before commencing maternity/paternity/adoption leave and the most recent period of SPL, on the same terms and conditions of employment as if they had not been absent.

 If their maternity/paternity/adoption leave and SPL amounts to 26 weeks or more in aggregate, the employee is entitled to return to the same job they held before commencing the last period of leave or, if this is not reasonably practicable, to another job which is both suitable and appropriate and on terms and conditions no less favourable.

+Protection from Redundancy

+In accordance with the Protection from Redundancy (Pregnancy and Family Leave) Act 2023, qualifying employees at risk of redundancy are entitled to be offered a suitable alternative vacancy, if one is available, giving them priority protection against dismissal.

+Under the Shared Parental Leave policy, this applies in the following circumstances;

+Employees who have taken more than 6 consecutive weeks of SPL are protected from the start of the SPL until 18 months from date of childbirth or date of the adoption placement.

+For employees that take less than 6 weeks of continuous leave – the protected period ends on the last day of the block of leave

+The duties in that post should be suitable for the employee and appropriate to the circumstances.
+Also, the capacity and place in which they are to be employed and their terms and conditions of employment should not be substantially less favourable to them, than if they had been able to return to the job in which they were originally employed.

+Suitable alternative employment as described above may also be offered if exceptional circumstances other than redundancy (e.g. a general reorganisation), which would have occurred if the employee had not been absent, necessitate a change in the job in which they were employed prior to their absence.

-Return to Local Government service following a resignation and break for adoption reasons
+Return to Local Government service following a resignation and break for SPL reasons

 (Not applicable to teachers)